ericfayhuynh/ericfayhuynh/README.md

 A little about me: My name is Eric, and I currently reside in the greater Los Angeles area.
 I am making a career change from biology to pursue my passion for data science and biostatistics.
 Currently enrolled in the University of Berkeley Data Analytics Bootcamp, I am eager to explore the many opportunities and challenges that the data field has to offer.
 I view data analytics as a perfect stepping stone into a fulfilling career, where I can foster a learning culture, encourage optimization, and continuously upskill.

-Feel free to explore my projects and learn how data analysis can provide valuable insights and drive informed decision-making.
-Let's embark on this data-driven adventure together!
+Feel free to explore my GitHub portfolio!
+I am excited to showcase the skills I have acquired and the projects I have diligently worked on.

 ## 📁Overview
 Languages/Data Tools I am familiar with: